Trigger

 Forward

 This project began a fork of sui, an open source home page designed as a simple landing page with applications and bookmarks.
 As I started using it, it became clear that longer use would be made tedious by having to manually update JSON files every time I wanted to add something.
 An updated project, flame, exists; however, flame is intended to run on docker, which I am not a fan of in my environment.
 I also had a need to learn React, and so I started on my own version.
-I began then rewriting sui in React with TypeScript instead of it's native JavaScript, and added a MariaDB component for storage.
+I then began rewriting sui in React with TypeScript instead of it's native JavaScript, and added a MariaDB database for storage.
 The result was a highly customizable home page for any browser or device.

 Technologies Used